jkellerman/StreamHub-v2/README.md

 # Entertainment web app

-This is my own solution to the [Entertainment web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/entertainment-web-app-J-UhgAW1X) with added features.
+This is my solution to the [Entertainment web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/entertainment-web-app-J-UhgAW1X) with added features.
 Frontend Mentor challenges help you improve your coding skills by provided professional Figma designs to help you build realistic projects.

 ## Table of contents